Singapore’s coronavirus cases have crossed the 10,000 mark on 22 April 2020.

 MCST and security guards should step up patrol of the common areas and ensure that residents observe the safe distancing measures implemented by the Government to reduce the risk of COVID-19 transmission.
 Residents can alert the security guards or MA of any evidence of non-compliances to social distancing measures.
 Where necessary, the MA can escalate the report to BCA via BCA’s feedback form with detailed information (e.g. location, date and time, and photographic evidence).

 Can the common toilets remain open in the development?

-Some residents are not following guidelines to maintain safe distancing and are still gathering beside the pool or at their homes, what can we do?
+Some residents are not following guidelines to maintain safe distancing or are having large gathering at common areas or at their homes, what can we do?

-Does the advisory to close common facilities also apply to non-strata titled buildings?
+Does BCA’s advisory also apply to non-strata titled buildings?

 Maintenance of Common Property

 Does MCSTs need to take measures before re-opening/re-starting their cooling towers (CTs), swimming pools (SPs) and water fountains (WFs)?